NoroffFEU/development-platforms/web-hosting-case-study.md

 title: web hosting
 keywords: web hosting
 tags: web hosting
-sidebar: development-platforms
-permalink: development-platforms/example-product.html
-folder: development-platforms
 ---

 ## Introduction

-### Summarise the product's primary purpose in one or two paragraphs.

 Web hosting is a service that allows individuals and organizations to make their website accessible on the internet.
 It offer a range of services including email hosting, domain registration, and website management tools.

 ## Brief History

-### Provide a brief history of the product, including major milestones or events.

-### You may use bullet points, numbered lists, paragraphs or a timeline.

 The concept of web hosting can be traced back to the early days of the internet in the 1990s, when the first websites were created and hosted on personal computers.
 As the internet grew in popularity, the need for more robust and reliable hosting solutions emerged.